pbagos/PRED-LD/README.md

     ```

 ## Arguments
-The script accepts the following command-line arguments:
+PRED-LD accepts the following command-line arguments:

 - --file-path: The path to the input file containing SNP data.
 The file should be in tab-separated format (TSV,TXT).
 - --r2threshold: A float value specifying the R2 threshold for LD filtering.